-Chapter 1, section 4 of REIQ Best Practice Guidelines deals with statements with respect to the marketing, sale, rent or lease of properties or businesses.
+Article 9 of the REIQ Standards of Business Practice deals with statements with respect to the marketing, sale, rent or lease of properties or businesses.
 It states that members must not:

-"(a) Make false or misleading representations or statements about properties or businesses, or engage in any conduct which is likely to mislead or deceive, including representations or statements about the values of properties or businesses, the features of properties or businesses or any other matter that is material to the sale, purchase or lease of a property or business to a Client or Consumer:
+"(a) Make false or misleading representations or statements about properties or businesses, or engage in any conduct which is likely to mislead or deceive, including representations or statements about the values of properties or businesses, the features of properties or businesses or any other matter that is material to the sale, purchase or lease of a property or business to a Client or Consumer;

-- (b) Participate in any harsh or unconscionable conduct with respect to the marketing, sale, rent or lease of properties or businesses; or - (c) Engage in bait advertising."
+(b) Participate in any harsh or unconscionable conduct with respect to the marketing, sale, rent or lease of properties or businesses; or

+(c) Engage in bait advertising."

-n order to ensure their own protection against any recourse by potential buyers agents should adopt a conservative approach and disclose all matters within their nowledge and e pertise which they consider may affect the decision of potential buyers to enter into a contract in respect to the property. f an agent is as ed any questions about a property by potential buyers he or she must answer honestly.
+In order to ensure their own protection against any recourse by potential buyers, agents should adopt a conservative approach and disclose all matters within their knowledge and expertise which they consider may affect the decision of potential buyers to enter into a contract in respect to the property.
+If an agent is asked any questions about a property by potential buyers, he or she must answer honestly.

-The fact that a property has previously been damaged in a weather event is in itself unli ely to constitute a material fact which should be disclosed by an agent to potential buyers. owever if an agent is aware or suspects that the repairs to the property have not been conducted to an appropriate standard or that the damage has been covered up or hidden he or she has an obligation to disclose these matters to potential buyers.
+The fact that a property has previously been damaged in a weather event is, in itself, unlikely to constitute a material fact which should be disclosed by an agent to potential buyers.
+However, if an agent is aware or suspects that the repairs to the property have not been conducted to an appropriate standard, or that the damage has been covered up or hidden, he or she has an obligation to disclose these matters to potential buyers.